 Bonus: Download a free guide that reveals the steps to create custom Snapchat geofilters and lenses, plus tips on how to use them to promote your business.Get the free guide right now!

-From the Insights page, you can find the percentage of men and women who watched your story at the bottom.
+You can find the percentage of men and women who watched your story at the bottom of the Insights page.
 You’ll also find the age range of your viewers as well.

-From here, you’ll be able to take a very detailed look inside of the age, interests, and locations of your viewers.
-You can even take it even further and look at that demographic information between men and women.
+From here, you’ll be able to take a very detailed look inside of the age, interests, and locations.
+You can even take it further and look at that demographic information between men and women.